-Applicants enrolled in other colleges and universities may be considered for admission on the basis of meeting all admissions requirements, except for a final transcript of work in progress.
+Applicants enrolled in other colleges and universities may be considered for admission on the basis of meeting all admission requirements, except for a final transcript of work in progress.
 This final transcript must be sent to Undergraduate Admissions directly from the issuing institution immediately after the work in progress has been completed.
 Transcripts carried by hand are not accepted.
 Admission is official only after the final transcript has been received showing that the applicant has met the university admission requirements.
-In the event the applicant does not qualify or has falsified application documents, admission and registration are canceled, and any registration fees paid are returned.
+In the event the applicant does not qualify or has falsified application documents, admission and registration are canceled, and any registration fees paid are returned according to university refund policies.